 As a result of the increasing reliance on technology in the modern workplace, online security is a chief concern for most businesses these days.
 While there are a variety of potential security holes, one of the biggest concerns is your employees and the mistakes they could make that can lead to a breach in your computer systems, networks, servers, and sensitive data.
-Although human error has no cure, you can institute clear and direct IT policies designed to strengthen your online security and protect your business from malicious invaders.
+Although human error has no cure, you can institute clear and direct Red Deer IT services policies designed to strengthen your online security and protect your business from malicious invaders.

 Company Email Standards